-Given the small size of the sUAS involved and the restricted sterile environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of UASs to commence immediately.
-Also due to the size of the UASs and the restricted areas in which the relevant sUAS will operate, approval of the application presents no national security issue.
-Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced safety, reduction in environmental impacts, including reduced emissions associated with allowing UASs for movie and television operations, the grant of the requested exemptions is in the public interest.
+Given the small size of the sUASs involved and restricted sterile environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of UASs to commence immediately.
+Also due to the size of the UASs and the restricted areas in which the relevant sUASs will operate, approval of the application presents no national security issue.
+Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced safety, reduction in environmental impacts, including reduced emissions and chemical spills, exemptions associated with allowing UASs for agricultural operations, the grant of the requested exemptions is in the public interest.
 Accordingly, the applicant respectfully requests that the FAA grant the requested exemption without delay.

-AIRCRAFT AND EQUIVALENT LEVEL OF SAFETY
+AIRCRAFT AND EQUIVELANT LEVEL OF SAFETY

-The applicant proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
-These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe movie and television filming operations conducted with conventional aircraft.
+The applicant proposes that the exemption requested herein apply to aircraft that have the characteristics and that operate within the limitations listed herein.
+These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe agricultural services and crops dusted currently being used with conventional aircraft.